xillio/definitive-guide/02_developing_a_plugin.md

 ## The Project Structure

 A plugin exists within its own package.
 In the example above we created the `nl.xillio.xill.plugins.guide` package which is the root for the `GuideXillPlugin`.
 Later we will be adding *constructs* to this package.
-If we place them in the `nl.xillio.xill.plugins.guide.**constructs**` package they will be automatically loaded by the abstract `XillPackage` implementation.
+If we place them in the `nl.xillio.xill.plugins.guide.constructs` package they will be automatically loaded by the abstract `XillPackage` implementation.

 This concludes the initial project setup.
 We are now ready to start adding functionality to the plugin.